sayzlim/sayzlim.github.io/source/_posts/2013-09-28-memorable-textexpander-abbreviations.md

 By combining what you’ve learned, you can differentiate between snippets with group abbreviations.
 If you need to access your remote server, use the server name or company name as prefix.
 That way you can access the same path, but only need to remember the different group abbreviations, eg. `~yhlog`, `~wdlog`, `~msnlog`.

+**Update 2013-10-01**: One of the readers, [Johnny Knittle](http://johnnyrk.com/ "johnny knittle. music."), has shown me a similar approach, but with more flexibility to group abbreviations based on functions and objects.
+By using the unique character as separator, you can create multiple level abbreviations for your personal contacts.

+If you group them according to objects, the snippets will be like the one in the list:

+- `me.e` = your email address
+- `me.addr` = your home address
+- `me.cell` = cell phone

+The main benefit with this method is you can have different set of first level abbreviations.
+You can use one character as the abbreviation like `r.ok` for replies and still use `run.abbreviations`, `re.abbreviations`, and `roam.abbreviation` without conflicts.

 ## Conclusion
 The main point of this structure is to lessen the number of abbreviations we need to remember.
 Similar snippet functions, like the one with accessing log files, share the same snippet abbreviation.
 With the help of group abbreviation, we can make them unique, avoiding conflicting abbreviations altogether.